Rishi-Mishra0704/bookstore-project/README.md

 # 📖 [Bookstore] <a name="about-project"></a>

-> To do list application helps you to manage your daily task effectively and let you reserve your schedule and daily plan.
+> Bookstore CMS application helps you to get the best and most famous book with a proper review and tracks your progress

 **[Bookstore]**